kbickham/Sony-Watchman-add-HDMI-and-Composite-Inputs/readme.md

 ![Sony Watchman and HDMI interface from a Coby TV](https://github.com/kbickham/Sony-Watchman-add-HDMI-and-Composite-Inputs/blob/master/sony%20watchman.jpg)

 I've had experience working on Sparta 3 boards, but right now that's a little out of my price range.
 Aside from banggood and aliexpress... amazon has some cheaper clones on sale for around 20$ that have decent shipping times.
 This is the board I'm looking at , but I'm not sure if theres enough data bandwidth/bit width to process the signal, but if there is...
-I'm goin to try.
+I'm going to try.

 ![Cyclone II FPGA Board](https://github.com/kbickham/Sony-Watchman-add-HDMI-and-Composite-Inputs/blob/master/fpga.PNG)